HasnaChan/SLMeet3WebProgHasna/README.md

 <p align="center"><a href="https://github.com/HasnaChan/SLMeet3WebProgHasna" target="_blank">Hi, I am Hasna.</a></p>

 ## About this Project
 My name is Hasna Salsabilla Abdullah.
 This website made with PHP Framework Laravel.
-The design inspired by Bootstrap and Bootstrapmade.
+The design inspired by Bootstrap.
 Here is the interface of this website:

 ![1.
 Home Page](https://github.com/HasnaChan/SLMeet3WebProgHasna/blob/main/web%20documentation/home.jpg)